kunzjacq/Additive_DFTs/README.md

 Mateer-Gao DFT (and crucially, its truncated implementation) is used to implement fast multiplication of binary polynomials (see https://cr.yp.to/f2mult.html for an outline of the method used.
 DFTs are used to evaluate the polynomials, then the values obtained for both polynomials are multiplied pointwise, and finally the product is built from the values with an inverse DFT).
 It is tested and benched against the fastest product implementation known to the author, from library `gf2x` (https://gforge.inria.fr/projects/gf2x/).

 The DFT approach is tested by multiplying polynomials of degree 2<sup>u-1</sup> - 1 for values of u s.t. the computations fit into memory.
 It is slower than gf2x for small sizes (u < 20), and faster beyond that.
-It also appears to use less memory for large sizes.
-Beyond the buffer to store the result, the Mateer-Gao product function uses 4 times the memory required for the result size, rounded to the next power of two.
+It also uses less memory for large sizes.

-Both a variant that leaves its arguments unchanged and an in-place product variant are provided.
+Both an in-place and a not-in-place product variant are provided.
 The in-place variant uses less memory and is slightly faster.

+### Product computation time results

 Experiments on an AMD 3900X PC with 64GB of RAM are summarized below.
 Results are for the in-place product variant.